leadond/onboarding-saas/PHASE_1_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 1 implementation successfully transforms OnboardKit from a traditional web application into a modern, API-first platform with enterprise-grade analytics capabilities.
+Phase 1 implementation successfully transforms Onboard Hero from a traditional web application into a modern, API-first platform with enterprise-grade analytics capabilities.
 The foundation is now in place for rapid feature development, partner integrations, and market expansion.

-**Key Achievement**: OnboardKit now offers the most comprehensive API in the client onboarding space, positioning it as the platform of choice for enterprises and developers.
+**Key Achievement**: Onboard Hero now offers the most comprehensive API in the client onboarding space, positioning it as the platform of choice for enterprises and developers.

 **Ready for Phase 2**: Team collaboration features, workflow automation, and advanced CRM integrations can now be built on this solid API foundation.